 Here are their albums, spanning 29 years, presented from worst to best.
 Obviously every Cure fan has their own take, and would end up with a different ranking.
 There are no right answers.
 A strong argument could be made for at least four of the Cure’s albums to be at the top.
 Regardless, it’s nice to be able to look back with some distance on the entire catalog to see where everything fits.
-The Cure’s fascinating musical legacy -- which will surely get them into the Rock and Roll Hall of Fame someday -- will endure for generations of new fans.
+The Cure’s fascinating musical legacy will endure for generations of new fans.

 13. The Cure (2004)

 Somehow, Robert Smith got into his head the notion that it would be a good idea to work with producer Ross Robinson, known for his collaborations with Korn, Slipknot and, Gods help us, Limp Bizkit.
 Robinson tried to fit the Cure into the edgy, almost-but-not-quite “nu metal” vibe that polluted the rock airwaves at the time, with disastrous results.

 The collaboration was not a good fit — it’s like a Hot Topic exploded all over the studio and slathered everything in thick layers of contrived melodrama and cheap mascara.
 Robert Smith’s vocals are way too high in the mix — he spends much of the album howling incoherently over a maddening barrage of heavy guitars.
 The keyboards, which have been an integral part of the Cure’s sound since Seventeen Seconds, are largely absent.

 Perhaps all wouldn’t be lost if there were any discernible melodies, but unfortunately most of the songs meander uselessly to nowhere.
 Particularly nail-on-chalkboards is the punishing ten-plus minute, “The Promise”.
 Still, there are a few worthwhile tracks if you have enough patience to wade through the dross to find them.